GooseMagnet/head-first-design-patterns/README.md

 * Classes should be open for extension, but closed for modification
 * Depend upon abstractions.
 Do not depend upon concrete classes
 * Principle of least knowledge: talk only to your immediate friends
+* Don't call us.
+We'll call you (The Hollywood Principle)

 ## Design Patterns